 Favorite things to do in Hawaii?
 We'll show you some of the best adventures, excursions, activities and things to do on the Big Island, from stunning snorkeling and diving, to kayaking, to the best Big Island hikes, horseback riding and so much more.

 What's the best way to enjoy this fascinating island with all the extraordinary beaches, amazing volcanoes, and lush tropical rainforest?
-With so many fun things to choose from, it can be challenging to include everything in one trip!
-So plan ahead and pick your favorites from our long list of popular Big Island things to do.
+With so many fun things to do in Hawaii, it can be challenging to include everything in one trip!
+Plan ahead and pick your favorites from our long list of fun things to do on the Big Island.

 Enjoy an exciting and informative ride through the Kohala rainforest and along the beautiful northeast coastline on a Big Island ATV tour.
 Trips range from 2-3.5 hours in length.